-• Energy Saving Ratio (ESR): we consider a performance metric linked to energy.
-This metric, called Energy Saving Ratio (ESR), is defined by:
+• Energy Saving Ratio (ESR): this metric, which shows the ability of a protocol to save energy, is defined by:

-$$\text{ESR}(\%) = rac{ ext{Number of alive sensors during this round}}{ ext{Total number of sensors in the network}} imes 100.$$ where P corresponds to the number of periods.
+$$ESR(\%) = \frac{\text{Number of alive sensors during this round}}{\text{Total number of sensors in the network}} \times 100.$$ where P corresponds to the number of periods.
 The total energy consumed by the sensors comes through taking into consideration four main energy factors.
 The first one, denoted E_p^{com} , represents the energy consumption spent by all the nodes for wireless communications during period p.
 E_p^{list} , the next factor, corresponds to the energy consumed by the sensors in LISTENING status before receiving the decision to go active or sleep in period p.
 E_p^{comp} refers to the energy needed by all the leader nodes to solve the integer program during a period (COMPUTATION status).
 Finally, E_p^a and E_p^s indicate the energy consumed by the WSN during the sensing phase (active and sleeping nodes).

-• Energy Consumption (EC): energy consumption can be seen as the total energy consumed by the sensors during $Lifetime{95}$ or $Lifetime{50}$, divided by the number of periods.
+• Energy Consumption (EC): energy consumption can be seen as the total energy consumed by the sensors during Lifetime95 or Lifetime50, divided by the number of periods.
 The value of EC is computed according to this formula: